 Every individual has different problems, body anatomy, and aesthetic goals.
 There is the no-one-size-fits-all approach.
 The following strategies will help you select the right size:

 1. Try on Different Breast Implant Sizers

-Consider it as a fun dress-up activity.
 Your surgeon might ask you to wear one or two breast sizes for multiple days in a row.
-It will also allow you to see your new boobs with different outfits and engage in different daily activities.
+It will also allow you to see your new breasts with different outfits and engage in different daily activities.
 This is a practical approach to seeing how your new breasts fit your lifestyle.
 You don’t have to do it for months.
-Doing it for a week would be good enough.
+Doing it for a week would be enough.

 2. 3D Imaging Technology can Help

-You will get a glimpse of future expected results with 3D imaging techniques.
+You will get a glimpse of future potential results with 3D imaging techniques.
 These virtual imaging technologies like crisolix or vectra can allow you to see how your breasts will look on your own body.
-It is pretty fun and allows you to try different implant sizes, projections, and styles.
-Mentor offers a breast implant simulator (click to open).

 Other Factors that Influence Breast Implant Surgery Results

 The size of the implant is not the only thing you need to consider when it comes to how the results will look like.
 There are plenty of other factors such as shape, texture, incisions, and placement that will determine the outcome.

 Women’s breasts come in all shapes and sizes.
 It makes sense to have implants of various shapes as well.
 During the consultation, the surgeon will show you different shapes.
 The most commonly used shapes are round and teardrop implants.
 The shape will impact a different look.

 Round Breast Implants